This post may contain affiliate links. Please see our disclosure policy.

 These festive snowflake cookies will put you right in the holiday spirit!
 Not only are they beautiful but they’re buttery and delicious, too!
 Bring in the holiday season with this simple shortbread recipe and be the talk of your holiday cookie exchange!

-For more cookie recipes, try these cinnamon cookies, chocolate chip cookies and sprinkle sugar cookies!
+For more cookie recipes, try these almond shortbread cookie bars, chocolate chip cookies and sprinkle sugar cookies!

 a snowflake cookie standing up on a table with christmas bulbs around the cookie.